-I like the fact that Michael Scott, from ‘The Office’, always emphasizes on building relationships.
+I like that Michael Scott, from ‘The Office,’ always emphasizes building relationships.
 Especially when Michael has to pitch a sales meeting to new clients, he spends well over a few hours just connecting with them.
-As a result, he’s able to foster a bond with his new clients, instead of the other way around.
+As a result, he can foster a bond with his new clients instead of the other way around.

 4. It Is a Diverse Experience: